 If an individual elects to draw her/his premium pension in the form of conventional insurance, the amount disbursed is recalculated each year.
-It may be higher than the guaranteed amount if the conventional life insurance operation achieves a better result than was assumed when the guaranteed amount was calculated.
-The result of the conventional insurance operation is reflected in the rate of rebate used to increase the value of conventional insurance.
+It may be higher than the guaranteed amount if the conventional life insurance business achieves a better result than was assumed when the guaranteed amount was calculated.
+The result of the conventional insurance business is reflected in the bonus rate used to increase the value of the conventional insurance.

-The rate of rebate does not affect the pension liability, as the latter is calculated on the basis of the guaranteed amount.
+The bonus rate does not affect the pension liability, as the latter is calculated on the basis of the guaranteed amount.